• Skip to primary navigation

 Fennel Mandarin Salad in a black bowl with fennel and gold servers on the side.

-Citrus is a classic flavour that adds a bright, zesty note to any dish - and winter is the perfect time to take advantage of this incredible ingredient!
-Fennel and mandarin oranges come together in this delicious salad, complemented by blanched almonds and a citrus vinaigrette.
+Citrus is a classic flavour that adds a bright, zesty note to this salad - and winter is the perfect time to take advantage of this incredible ingredient!
+In this salad fennel and mandarin oranges are complemented by blanched almonds and a citrus vinaigrette.

 If you are a fennel fanatic, then why not some more of our fennel salads: